evrythng/evrythng-pycom/README.md

 # appliance-sensor
-This is the device code of our appliance sensing and replenishement project
+This is the device code of our appliance sensing and replenishement project.

 ## Uploading the code to a Pycom device
 * Install Atom